mdavidson9/docs.balsamiq.com/content/confluence/admin-guide.md

 ## Installation Instructions

-Like most plugins, Balsamiq Mockups for Confluence is installed via Atlassian's [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.
+Like most plugins, Balsamiq Mockups for Confluence Server is installed via Atlassian's [Universal Plugin Manager](https://plugins.atlassian.com/plugins/com.atlassian.upm.atlassian-universal-plugin-manager-plugin), or UPM.
 Make sure you are running an updated version of UPM before attempting to install the plugin.

 To install the plugin, go to the Confluence Administration page.
-Select "Find new add-ons" and search for Balsamiq Mockups for Confluence.
+Select "Find new add-ons" and search for Balsamiq Mockups for Confluence Server.

 ![](//media.balsamiq.com/img/support/installation/confluence-install-server1.png)

-Select "Free Trial" and accept the license agreement for Mockups for Confluence to begin the installation.
+Select "Free Trial" and accept the license agreement for Mockups for Confluence Server to begin the installation.

 Once the plugin has downloaded and installed, you'll be prompted to Log In with your Atlassian ID or MyAtlassian account to obtain an evaluation key.

 ![](//media.balsamiq.com/img/support/installation/confluence-jira-install-server3.png)

-You will then begin a 30-day trial evaluation of Mockups for Confluence.
+You will then begin a 30-day trial evaluation of Mockups for Confluence Server.

 * * *